 Powder metallurgy is a process for making fully dense components with uniform microstructures from metal powder, which are free of non-metallic inclusions and defects.

-Several green parts are sintered in a vacuum furnace, which raises the temperature to just below the alloy's melting point.
-During the sintering process, the diffusion of metal atoms between alloy particles produces strong bonds between the particles.
+A mixture of metal powder and a binder is formed to shape through either a pressing or extrusion process.
+This pre-form is heated to a temperature just below the melting point of the alloy.
+During this sintering process, the diffusion of metal atoms between the alloy particles produces strong bonds between the particles.

 This process is particularly efficient for the production of large quantities of small parts with a simple shape, such as balls and saw teeth.

 Surface finish is typically 125 RMS, with dimensional control dependent on part size and geometry.